Apsilae

-The Apsilae or Apsili were an ancient tribe inhabiting the territory of Apsilia, in modern Abkhazia.
+The Principality of Apselia was an ancient people and region located in the area corresponding to modern-day Abkhazia, along the Black Sea.
+The Apsilians are believed to have descended from the ancient Zygii people who settled in the Black Sea region.
+The earliest known historical references to Apselia are from the writings of Pliny the Elder (1st century CE) and Flavius Arrian (2nd century CE), who referred to the region as Apsilae (Greek: Αψιλαι).

+The legal and cultural foundations of Apselia were established during the reign of King Julian (Julianus).
+During the Roman Empire period, under Emperor Trajan (98-117 CE), Apselia became an official administrative region.
+However, by around 730 CE, Apselia came under the control of the stronger Abasgoi Principality, and by the second half of the 8th century, the region of Apsilae disappears from historical records.
+Apselia eventually became part of the Kingdom of Abkhazia after the inclusion of additional territories.

+Apsilians are considered the ancestors of the eastern Abkhazians.
+The ethnonym "Apsilians" has been preserved in the self-designation of the Abkhazians - Apsua, since they played a decisive role in the formation of the Abkhazian people.

 Location

-The tribal territory was located on the Black Sea coast of the northwest Caucasus, between present day town of New Athos and the village of Tsebelda slightly east of modern day Sukhumi.
-It consisted of two historical regions - Gumae and Abzhywa.
-The most important cities were: Tusuml, Tzibile, Pustae, Zkibin, Skotar, Mokva.
-The capital was Sebastopolis.
+The tribal territory was located on the Black Sea coast of the northwest Caucasus near the estuary of Kodori.
+The settlements of Sebastopolis and Tibeleos (associated with Tsebelda by George Hewitt) were located in their territory.

 Identity

-The Apsilae descended from the coastal part of the ancient Zygii tribes, most notably the Trakhea, Tsibil and Tsakhar.
-The name Apsilae suggests that they may have been the ancestors of the Abkhaz people (in Abkhaz Аҧсуаа Apswa) ref.
-Armenian language "Psinoun".
+The Apsilae are considered the ancestors of the Abkhaz people (in Abkhaz Аҧсуаа Apswa).

 Their culture is known as the Tsebelda culture, marked by well-developed local manufacturing of metal products and tools.

 History

 The first known record of the Apsilae occurs in the writings of Pliny of the 1st century AD, as well as of Flavius Arrianus in the 2nd century (Αψιλαι).
-Under King Julian (Julianus) of Apsilia rules and customs were first codified.
 The territory became an official division of the Roman Empire under Trajan (98-117).
 It was absorbed by the surrounding, more powerful principality of the Abasgoi, in approximately 730 AD, and the Apsilae are no longer recorded after the second half of the 8th century.
 Later, and after the inclusion of other territories and people including Misiminia, it became the Kingdom of Abkhazia.